This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 From the outside, this place is nothing flash but the moment you walk in you can tell it is a locals fave, and he was right, the BBQ is tasty – take your choice of ribs, beef brisket plate, pork plate, chicken or turkey, BBQ nachos, hot wings and more!

-Many of you suggested we visit the Bass Pro Shop.
+Many of our readers suggested we visit the Bass Pro Shop.
 Why we kept asking ourselves, why?
 How could a fishing and hunting store be one of the top Tennessee tourist attractions??!

 Turns out, it’s one of the most unusual places I have ever been inside of and one of the craziest places to see in Tennessee!